abelardopardo/ontask_b/docs_src/Install/index.rst

      python3 manage.py collectstatic

+   The static files are collected from the folder in the main project older with the name stored in the variable ``STATIC_URL_SUFFIX`` and placed, together with the static content from the folder ``ontask/static`` in the folder  ``<base_dir>/site/static``.
+This last folder is the only one that contains all the required files to be served statically by the application.
+Following the suggestions given in the Django project, the content in this folder should be served directly by the web server and not through the WSGI interface.
+The typical approach for this is to *synchronize* the content of this folder with the location from where the server takes the files.
+Make sure you do not make any changes to the folders ``<base_dir>/static`` or ``<base_dir>/ontask/static`` as they only contain a subset of the files.

 #.
 If you are running a production instance, execute the following command to check the status of the platform::

      python3 manage.py check --deploy